hranger/talon_german/README.md

 This is a fork of earlier setups, adding some improvements.

+This version uses that german conformer model instead of vosk.
+This results in two major benefits: (1) You can add unknown words (2) you no longer have to worry about misrecognitions with commands, since the conformer speech engine knows about the currently defined commands.
+Basically it now behaves like you got used to from the english speech models.

 ## Usage
 Say `german [mode]` to switch from command mode to German dictation mode and `english` / `ego` to switch back.
 Use `nimitz <german phrase>` for single german phrases like you would use `say <english phrase>` (from russian "nemetz" for "german").